 We have discovered some new favorites on JellyTelly since I first shared this post (The Nature of God, Stevie’s Trek to the Holy Land, Friends & Heroes—to name a few), but What’s in the Bible? remains one of our family’s All-Time Favorite Shows.
 I hope you love it, too!

 Way back in this blog’s beginning posts, I wrote a bit about What’s in the Bible?
-I told you that it was awesome and that you should watch it, but that was over a year ago and now it’s a cozy sort of season when movies and fleece blankets are in high demand, so I thought I’d give the series its very own post—even though it’s not a book, but a series of movies about the book.
+I told you that it was awesome and that you should watch it, but that was over a year ago and now it’s a cozy sort of season when movies and fleece blankets are in high demand, so I thought I’d give the series its very own post—even though it’s not a book, but a show about the book.

 What’s in the Bible? is a series of 26 episodes that works its way through the entire Bible, but probably not in the way you’re thinking.
 Yes, it tells the creation story and shares a stellar retelling of the Book of Ruth, but the overall focus of the series is less on the celebrated stories of the Bible and more on the great, overarching story of the Bible.
 What is actually in the Bible?
 Why does it matter to us?
 What’s in the Bible? strives to answer those questions with creativity and sincerity (a great combination when dealing with anyone, little or big).
 The mind behind it all belongs to Phil Vischer, of JellyTelly (and formerly of VeggieTales).
 He briefly explains the vision of What’s in the Bible? here: